 1.17 Disciplinary action

-1.17.1 Breaches of this policy shall be treated as misconduct or serious misconduct and are dealt with under relevant University policy including the Code of Conduct, and the Student Conduct and Discipline Policy.
+1.17.1 Breaches of this policy shall be treated as misconduct or serious misconduct and are dealt with under relevant University policy including the Staff Code of Conduct – Governing Policy, and the Student Conduct - Governing Policy.
 The University reserves the right to restrict access by an individual to information technology resources when faced with evidence of a breach of University policies or law.
 Breaches that violate State or Commonwealth law shall be reported to the appropriate authorities.